Listen to the podcast

 Your resistance to the Spirit would not reward you with more light.
 You would continue to experience darkness, which is the world of a selfish person.

-Walking in Spirit
+Practically Walking In The Spirit

 The graphic is how I talk about walking in the Spirit with our family.
 The green and red thumbs are times during our day when we need to make a “yes” or “no” decision to the Lord.
 If we consistently choose “yes” we will be trending upward as far as having favor with God (James 4:6).